Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is Crushendo bar prep worth it?

-Yes.
-For students that want concise, black letter law outlines with tons of mnemonics and easily digestible audio lectures, Crushendo is a great choice.
-We especially think this prep product is worth it at their low price point.
+Maybe.
+For students that want concise, black letter law outlines with tons of mnemonics and easily digestible audio lectures, Crushendo is a great choice given the low price point.
+However, if you are a visual learner that needs video lessons or live classes, Crushendo is not an ideal choice.

 Is Crushendo bar review good?